keyboard_arrow_up

 Features of Investment Casting

-Investment casting is a straightforward concept: form a mold around a wax pattern that will melt away, leaving a hardened shell that can be filled with molten metal.
+Investment casting is based on a simple yet highly effective concept: forming a mold around a wax pattern that is then melted away, leaving a hollow shell ready to be filled with molten metal.

 Investment Castings Images, Diagrams and Visual Concepts